 If you have been looking for housing in Fremont, you may have discovered how difficult the housing market is throughout the Bay Area.
-In an effort to assist homeseekers who currently live or work in Fremont, the City of Fremont and HIP Housing (Human Investment Project) have formed a partnership to offer a home sharing program.
+In an effort to assist home seekers who currently live, work, or go to school in Fremont, the City of Fremont and HIP Housing (Human Investment Project) have formed a partnership to offer a home sharing program.

-To arrange for an interview in HIP Housing’s Fremont office, or to get more information, call us at 510-574-2173.
-The links below explain how this program works and respond to most frequently asked questions.
+To arrange for an interview in HIP Housing’s Fremont office or to get more information, call us at 510-574-2173.
+The links below explain how this program works and respond to the most frequently asked questions.